yahoojapan/SwiftyXMLParser/README.md

   var name: Int = 0
 }
 let entity = Entity()
-entity.name ?= xml["ResultSet", "Result", "Hit", 1, "Name"].int // assign if it has Int
+entity.name ?= xml.ResultSet.Result.Hit[1].Name.int // assign if it has Int
 ```
 and there are other syntax sugers, bool, url and double.
 + assign text into Array